eternality8/TinkerBell/docs/ai_v2.md

 Additional reproduction ideas plus prompt language live in `test_data/phase3/README.md`.

+## Caret-free AI tools (Workstream 1)

+Workstream 1 removes every caret/selection mutation hook from the AI editing stack.
+Agents are now required to describe edits in terms of explicit ranges or `replace_all=true`, and the runtime refuses to infer intent from the live caret.

+### API changes

+- `document_apply_patch` and the inline `document_edit` auto-convert path now reject edits that omit `target_span` (or legacy `target_range`), `match_text`, `selection_fingerprint`, or `replace_all=true`.
+Snapshot `selection_text` no longer counts as an anchor unless a matching fingerprint is provided.
+- The new `selection_range` tool is the sole read-only surface for inspecting the user’s highlight.
+It returns `{start_line, end_line, content_hash}` tied to the current snapshot so partners can persist their own fingerprints.
+- DocumentBridge + EditorWidget now preserve the user’s caret/selection after every AI edit or diff application.
+The bridge always calls into the adapter with `preserve_selection=True`, eliminating the last caret mutation API.
+- Caret-based schema fields (`insert_at_cursor`, `cursor_offset`, `selection_start`, `selection_end`) are rejected at normalization time.
+Deprecated callers trigger the `caret_call_blocked` telemetry event plus a validation error instructing them to refresh their snapshot.

+### Migration checklist for partners

+1. **Capture an authoritative snapshot** – Call `document_snapshot` (or the controller-provided stub) to grab `document_version`, `content_hash`, and the surrounding text window.
+2. **Opt in to selection metadata when needed** – Call `selection_range` immediately after `document_snapshot` to capture `{start_line, end_line, content_hash}` for the user’s highlight.
+Pair it with the snapshot’s `selection_hash` when you need to round-trip fingerprints.
+3. **Build edits with explicit spans** – Convert model output into a diff by supplying either
+  - `target_span` (`{start_line, end_line}`) copied from the `selection_range` tool results,
+  - legacy `target_range` (`[start, end]` offsets) when spans are unavailable (the compatibility adapter still accepts them),
+  - `match_text`/`expected_text` anchors extracted from the snapshot window, or
+  - `replace_all=true` for full-document rewrites (requires hashing the entire snapshot).
+4. **Attach fingerprints or anchors** – Include `selection_fingerprint=selection_hash` whenever you plan to rely on the user’s original highlight.
+Otherwise, send `match_text` so the bridge can re-locate the slice deterministically.
+5. **Handle guardrails** – When the runtime raises `caret_call_blocked` or `Edits must include target_span...`, refresh the snapshot/selection pair and rebuild the edit rather than retrying with caret metadata.

+### Partner changelog

+- **Caret preservation** – `DocumentBridge` now applies patches with `preserve_selection=True`, so the UI never jumps to the AI edit location.
+Any downstream automation that previously looked for caret jumps must switch to telemetry (`patch.anchor`) or diff spans for auditing.
+- **Selection tool adoption** – `selection_range` is the only supported source of `{start_line, end_line, content_hash}` metadata.
+The payload should be stored alongside `document_snapshot` output so you can replay fingerprints later (see the checklist above).
+- **Telemetry signals** – Monitor `caret_call_blocked` vs. `selection_snapshot_requested` to confirm all partners have migrated.
+Dashboards should alert if blocked calls remain once the feature flag is forced on.

+### Telemetry & monitoring

+- `caret_call_blocked` surfaces every legacy caret attempt (name, tab, range metadata, reason) so dashboards can spot lagging clients.
+- `selection_snapshot_requested` fires when the new `selection_range` tool runs; compare it with `caret_call_blocked` to confirm migrations are complete.
+- `patch.anchor` now reports `anchor_source = match_text | fingerprint | range_only`, making it obvious when clients omit fingerprints and forcing them through explicit anchors.

+Rollouts should watch the `caret_call_blocked` → `selection_snapshot_requested` ratio decline before flipping the feature flag to 100%.

+## Workstream 3 – Snapshot + plot-state validation

+Workstream 3 hardens the diff pipeline by forcing every edit to reference a specific snapshot and by surfacing plot-outline drift the moment an edit drops tracked entities or beats.

+### Schema & runtime changes

+- `document_apply_patch` and `document_edit` now require the trio `{document_version, version_id, content_hash}` on every request.
+Missing fields raise `ValueError("…is required; call document_snapshot…")`; mismatches raise `DocumentVersionMismatchError` with `cause="hash_mismatch"` so callers know to refresh metadata.
+- `DocumentSnapshotTool` always returns these fields (and computes `version_id`/`content_hash` when the bridge omits them) so partners can stash a single payload and replay it into subsequent edit calls.
+- When plot scaffolding is enabled, `DocumentApplyPatchTool` asks `DocumentPlotStateStore` for the latest entity/beat roster before and after the edit.
+If a tracked entry disappears, the tool appends `warning: plot_outline_drift …` to the status string and emits `plot_state.warning` telemetry.
+- The controller’s version-mismatch retry path now refreshes `document_snapshot`, injects the new metadata into the original call, and retries once automatically.
+If the second attempt still fails, the caller receives the explicit “stale even after an automatic retry” error.

+### Client retry protocol

+1. **Capture authoritative metadata** – Call `document_snapshot` immediately before a patch/edit.
+Persist `{document_version, version_id, content_hash, selection_hash}` alongside the planned `target_span` (preferred), fallback `target_range`, or `match_text` anchors.
+2. **Send metadata back verbatim** – Pass those values into `document_apply_patch`/`document_edit`.
+Do not trim whitespace or coerce numbers into other types; hashes and version tokens must match exactly.
+3. **Handle mismatch errors deterministically** – If you receive `DocumentVersionMismatchError` (or see the controller log a retry), drop the in-flight edit, refresh `document_snapshot`, rebuild your diff from the new payload, and resubmit it with the updated metadata.
+Never reuse hashes from a previous attempt.
+4. **Honor controller retries** – When the controller reports “stale even after an automatic retry”, surface that guidance to the agent/operator.
+The controller already used a fresh snapshot; the only safe recovery is to re-run `document_snapshot` (optionally `selection_range`) and regenerate the edit instructions.

+### Plot-state warning handling

+- Watch for `status` strings ending in `warning: plot_outline_drift (entities=…, beats=…)`.
+Bubble these warnings into your UX (toast, inline banner, etc.) so authors understand which tracked characters/beats vanished.
+- Offer a single-click remediation: fetch `document_plot_state` to review the latest outline and decide whether to restore the missing entity or intentionally accept the change.
+If the user confirms the removal, update the plot store via `plot_state_update` so future edits stop flagging it.
+- Log `plot_state.warning` and `document_edit.retry` telemetry alongside your own audit trail so ops teams can trend drift frequency versus retries.

+### Testing checklist

+- `tests/test_document_apply_patch.py` exercises hash/ID enforcement and plot warning propagation.
+Extend these tests whenever you add new metadata fields.
+- `tests/test_editor_widget.py::test_ai_rewrite_turn_retries_on_stale_snapshot` verifies the controller retry path end-to-end.
+- For manual QA, run a turn that removes a tracked character from `DocumentPlotStateStore`; confirm the edit status includes the warning and that telemetry captures the `entities`/`beats` arrays.

 ## Phase 4 – Character & plot scaffolding (experimental)

 Phase 4.3 adds an opt-in memory layer that captures lightweight character/entity and plot beat summaries from subagent jobs.
 The goal is to give the controller+agents continuity hints without persisting sensitive data or bloating prompts.